ViniciusCestarii/GymPassBack/README.md

 - [x] Hable to user get user check-ins historic

-- [s] Hable to user search for near gyms
+- [x] Hable to user search for near gyms

 - [x] Hable to user search gyms for name